|TSAA(USA Archery) Outdoor Tournaments In Texas and Elsewhere|

 If you are one of the scorers:

-This is very important: NEVER EVER change an arrow score once you have written it.
-NEVER ERASE an arrow score.
+NEVER ERASE an arrow score unless all archers on the target initial an arrow score change!!.
 OK?
 IT IS A FITA RULE!
-If you write an arrow score down and it needs to be "fixed", that is when you hold your hand up, look for the red shirt, and yell "judge"!
-The judge comes over, whips out a red pen (ONLY JUDGES GET TO USE RED PENS) and makes the correction and initials the change, making it official.
-You are allowed to make corrections yourself to any other part of the scorecard, just NOT THE ARROW SCORES.
-So what happens if you do make a change to an arrow and it is not done by a judge?
+If you are unsure about what to do, that is when you hold your hand up, look for the red shirt, and yell "judge"!
+The judge comes over, whips out a red pen (ONLY JUDGES GET TO USE RED PENS) and makes the correction and initials the change, making it official, or makes an arrow call..
+You are allowed to make corrections yourself to any other part of the scorecard, just do it according the rules.
+So what happens if you do make a change to an arrow and it is initialed properly/not done by a judge?
 Let's say that scorecard turns out to be for a NATIONAL RECORD, or just for a tie place.
 If there is an illegal score change then the score can be TOSSED OUT.
 How would you feel then?
-Just remember that both scorecards are going to be "official" and turned in, and MAY be sent to the NAA or even to FITA.
+Just remember that both scorecards are going to be "official" and turned in, and MAY be sent to the USAA or even to FITA.
 Don't be sloppy and don't change arrow scores.
-Enough said.
+Make sure your full name is on both of your scorecards, by the way!

 There are two or three "tricks" to scoring arrows in your